Esri/bootstrap-map-js/README.md

 Bootstrap Map JS is a simple framework for building responsive mapping applications with the [ArcGIS API for JavaScript](http://developers.arcgis.com) and [Bootstrap (ver 3.0)](http://getbootstrap.com).
 With just a few lines of JS and CSS you can build a rich web-mobile application that will work on any device.

-* Auto resizing and recentering of map
+* Dynamic map resizing
-* Control min and max heights of map with css
+* Auto-recentering
+* Touch behavior for mobile devices
 * Examples of integrating with the bootstrap grid system and web components

 [View the documentation and examples here.](http://esri.github.com/bootstrap-map-js/doc/index.html)